Excessive growth hormone is almost always caused by a noncancerous (benign) pituitary tumor.

 Heart failure, weakness, and vision problems are common.

-The diagnosis is based on blood tests and x-rays of the skull and hands.
+The diagnosis is based on blood tests and imaging of the skull and hands.

 Computed tomography (CT) or magnetic resonance imaging (MRI) of the head are done to look for the cause.

-A combination of surgery, radiation therapy, and drug therapy is used to treat the overproduction of growth hormone.
+A combination of surgery, radiation therapy, and medication therapy is used to treat the overproduction of growth hormone.

-Growth hormone is produced by the anterior lobe of the pituitary gland.
+Growth hormone is produced by the anterior lobe of the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
+The sella turcica protects the pituitary but allows very little room for expansion... read more .
 Growth hormone stimulates the growth of bones, muscles, and many internal organs.
 Excessive growth hormone, therefore, leads to abnormally robust growth of all of these tissues.
 Overproduction of growth hormone is almost always caused by a noncancerous (benign) pituitary tumor (adenoma).
 Certain rare tumors of the pancreas and lungs also can produce hormones that stimulate the pituitary to produce excessive amounts of growth hormone, with similar consequences.

-If excessive growth hormone production starts before the growth plates have closed (that is, in children), the condition causes gigantism.
+If excessive production of growth hormone starts in childhood before the growth plates of the bones (the area at the ends of bones from which bone growth occurs) have closed, the condition causes gigantism.
 The long bones grow enormously.
 A person grows to unusually great stature, and the arms and legs lengthen.
-Puberty may be delayed, and the genitals may not develop fully.
+Puberty may be delayed Delayed Puberty Delayed puberty is defined as absence of the start of sexual maturation at the expected time.
+Most often, children simply develop later than their peers but ultimately develop normally.
+Sometimes... read more , and the genitals may not develop fully.

 The person's facial features become coarse, and the hands and feet swell.
 Larger rings, gloves, shoes, and hats are needed.
 Overgrowth of the jawbone (mandible) can cause the jaw to protrude (prognathism).
 Cartilage in the voice box (larynx) may thicken, making the voice deep and husky.
 The ribs may thicken, creating a barrel chest.
 Joint pain is common.
 After many years, crippling degenerative arthritis may occur.